 Rotator cuff tear

-Rotator cuff tear represents one of the most common shoulder injury in adult patients and a common contributing factor to shoulder pain and occupational disability.
-Ultrasound scanning has revealed that 13% of the population in the fifth decade, 20% in the sixth decade and more than 30% in the seventh decade of life has a rotator cuff tear.
+Rotator cuff tear represents one of the most common shoulder injuries in adult patients and a common contributing factor to shoulder pain and occupational disability.
+Ultrasound scanning has revealed that 13% of the population in the fifth decade, 20% in the sixth decade and more than 30% in the seventh decade of life have a rotator cuff tear.

 Three stages of rotator cuff disease are usually described.
-First stage occurs in patients younger than 25 years with hemorrhage and edema of the tendon and bursa.
-Second stage involves tendinitis and fibrosis of the rotator cuff in patients between 25 and 40 years of age.
-Finally, in third stage there is tearing of the rotator cuff (either partial or full-thickness), most often in patients older than 40 years of age.
+The first stage occurs in patients younger than 25 years with hemorrhage and edema of the tendon and bursa.
+The second stage involves tendinitis and fibrosis of the rotator cuff in patients between 25 and 40 years of age.
+Finally, in the third stage, there is tearing of the rotator cuff (either partial or full-thickness), most often in patients older than 40 years of age.

 The histopathological changes involved in cuff tendon rupture mostly occur progressively and gradually, except in the rare cases of acute traumatic avulsion.
 Partial tears are either interstitial (when the defect is entirely within the substance of the cuff) or communicating, denoting disruption of the tendon fibrils on the underside of the cuff with communication between the joint space and the defect.